peteroupc/peteroupc.github.io/bernoulli.md

 - Where an algorithm says "if _a_ is less than (or equal to) _b_", where _a_ and _b_ are random variates, it means to run the **RandLess** algorithm on the two numbers (if they are both PSRNs), or do a less-than-or-equal operation on _a_ and _b_, as appropriate.
 - To **sample from a number _u_** means to generate a number that is 1 with probability _u_ and 0 otherwise.
     - If the number is a uniform PSRN, call the **SampleGeometricBag** algorithm with the PSRN and take the result of that call (which will be 0 or 1) (most accurate). (**SampleGeometricBag** is described in my [**article on PSRNs**](https://peteroupc.github.io/exporand.html).)
-    - Otherwise, this can be implemented by generating a uniform random variate between 0 and 1 _v_ (see above) and generating 1 if _v_ is less than _u_ (see above) or 0 otherwise.
+    - Otherwise, this can be implemented by generating a uniform random variate between 0 and 1, call it _v_ (see above), and generating 1 if _v_ is less than _u_ (see above) or 0 otherwise.
 - Where a step in the algorithm says "with probability _x_" to refer to an event that may or may not happen, then this can be implemented in one of the following ways:
     - Generate a uniform random variate between 0 and 1 _v_ (see above).
 The event occurs if _v_ is less than _x_ (see above).
     - Convert _x_ to a rational number _y_/_z_, then call `ZeroOrOne(y, z)`.
 The event occurs if the call returns 1.
 For example, if an instruction says "With probability 3/5, return 1", then implement it as "Call `ZeroOrOne(3, 5)`.
 If the call returns 1, return 1."  `ZeroOrOne` is described in my article on [**random sampling methods**](https://peteroupc.github.io/randomfunc.html#Boolean_True_False_Conditions).
 If _x_ is not a rational number, then rounding error will result, however.